 In a perfect world, we would all get enough vitamin D from the single best natural source there is: sun exposure.
-However, we know that today most people don’t spend enough time in the sun, which is why vitamin D has become one of the most widely consumed supplements in the world.
+However, we know that today most people don’t spend enough time in the sun.

 Signs of Too Much Vitamin D

 You’re most likely to experience symptoms of too much vitamin D when taking supplements in high doses for a long period of time.
-Some signs that you may be taking too much vitamin D include:
+Some signs that you may be supplementing with more vitamin D than necessary include: